David-Shibley/simple-dev-environment/README.md

 ## Step two: Building our application

 #### Basic App Architecture
 I will introduce a very basic architecture.
-You can put all of your CSS styling and JavaScript scripts inside of your HTML but this is considered bad practice.
+You can put all of your CSS styling and JavaScript scripts inside of your HTML file but this is considered bad practice.
 The modularity and organization of code is important in modern day development and can be extremely complicated architectures.
 It is best that you begin practicing these techniques now as it will become beneficial in the future.

 A common and basic application architecture consists of three files in one parent "application" folder, a HTML file `file_name.html`, a CSS file `file_name.css` and a JavaScript file `file_name.js`.
-For our example app we will call three files:
+For our example app we will call these three files:
 * [index.html ](https://github.com/0nn0/terminal-mac-cheatsheet/wiki/Terminal-Cheatsheet-for-Mac-(-basics-)
 * [style.css](http://www.explainshell.com/)
 * [app.js](https://github.com/veltman/clmystery/)

-Create a folder that you will put all of your development files and move into that folder.
+If you don't already have one, make a folder where you will put all of your development files and move into that folder.
 For myself I call mine "dev" but you are welcome to name it whatever fits for you.
 ```
 $ mkdir dev
 $ cd dev